-Edward Moskal, Director, M.S. in Cyber Security
+Alberto La Cava, Ph.D., Director, M.S. in Cyber Security

 The Master of Science in Cyber Security degree is a 30 credit hour program designed for working professional and full-time and part-time students who wish to increase their knowledge and skills related to the field of cyber security and information assurance.
-The Master of Science in Cyber Security degree will provide students with the knowledge and practice to understand cyber security threats and vulnerabilities, and to be able to help defend computer systems against cyber-attacks.
+The degree will provide students with the knowledge and practice to understand cyber security threats and vulnerabilities, and to be able to help defend computer systems against cyber-attacks.
+A capstone experience is included for students to work in teams to build and launch a cyber security start-up company.

-The program will be offered in the evening on a semester schedule and designed for both full-time and part-time study at the main campus in Jersey City.
+The program is offered in the evening on a trimester schedule and designed for both full-time and part-time study at the main campus in Jersey City.
+Courses are offered in the classroom, online, and hybrid.

 The degree requires 30 semester hour credits.
-A capstone course is taken the final semester of coursework.
+A capstone course is taken the final trimester of coursework.
 The capstone course provides students with the opportunity to carry out in depth research on a specified topic in cyber security.
-The student's project will reflect the integration and application of the cyber security knowledge gained over the course of the program.
+The student's project, which is to work in teams to build and launch a cyber security start-up company, reflects the integration and application of the cyber security knowledge gained over the course of the program.